 Dr Nita Little

-Two things change the lived meaning of human touch – our attentional practices of time, and our actions of conception, the ground of which lies in our imagination and our ability to tap the creative powers to conceive something that is not present to us in the moment.
-The former allows us to be in communion with our partner.
-The latter, to recognize what communion can be and so be moved by it.
+Two things change the lived meaning of human touch significantly – our attentional practices of time, and our physical actions of conception, the ground of which lies in our imagination and our ability to tap the creative powers to conceive something that is not present to us in the moment.
+Time skills allow us to be in communion with our partner.
+Discovering the physicality of our imagination allows us to recognize what communion can be and so be moved by it.
 Both of these gifts offer to us an ability to move beyond responsive participation with our partners and to gain a practice of what Thich Naht Hanh called “interbeing” and what Karen Barad calls reconfiguring “intra-actions” of being.
-Dancing, we could call the touching we do communion – the root of which means “sharing.”
-However, one wonders if that term goes quite far enough into grasping the entangled nature of our engagements.
-How we dance is how we are present to one another as human beings, to the more than human we also are, and to the great mother herself, the earth, in which we arise.
-This presentation takes us through the conceptual to the practical in an offering that studies our relational practices in a call to move beyond cultural determinates and hopefully, if not finally, “get it right,” by unpacking what can be meant by “right relations!”
+Touching is most meaningful when it orients our dancing relations toward communion – the root of which means “sharing.”
+However, I wonder if that term goes quite far enough into grasping the entangled nature of our engagements.
+This presentation takes us through conceptual levels and onto practical ones in an offering that studies our relational practices.

 Keywords: right relations, tactile attention, co-creation, emergence, intra-action, interbeing